COGS108/Overview/COGS108-Syllabus.md

 ### Lecture Quizzes

 At the end of each Friday, a quiz with ~10 questions will be released, covering the material from lecture that week.
 The quiz will be due that Sunday at 11:59 PM.
 For example, the first quiz will be released Friday of week 1, covering week 1 material, and will be due two days later at 11:59 PM.
-Each question is worth ~0.1 points and you will have a single, timed (15 min) attempt to complete. *There are no late extensions on quizzes*, but your lowest quiz score will be dropped.
+Each question is worth ~0.1 points and you will have a single, timed (15 min) attempt to complete.
+The quizzes are open-notes and open Internet. *There are no late extensions on quizzes*, but your lowest quiz score will be dropped.

 ---